Al-Qaeda: 1992

-On December 29, 1992, Al-Qaeda launched the 1992 Yemen hotel bombings.
+On December 29, 1992, al-Qaeda launched the 1992 Yemen hotel bombings.
 Two bombs were detonated in Aden, Yemen.
 The first target was the Movenpick Hotel and the second was the parking lot of the Goldmohur Hotel.

 The bombings were an attempt to eliminate American soldiers on their way to Somalia to take part in the international famine relief effort, Operation Restore Hope.
-Internally, Al-Qaeda considered the bombing a victory that frightened the Americans away, but in the US, the attack was barely noticed.
-No American soldiers were killed because no soldiers were staying in the hotel which was bombed.
-However, an Australian tourist and a Yemeni hotel worker were killed in the bombing.
-Seven others, mostly Yemenis, were severely injured.
-Two fatwas are said to have been appointed by Al-Qaeda's members, Mamdouh Mahmud Salim, to justify the killings according to Islamic law.
-Salim referred to a famous fatwa appointed by Ibn Taymiyyah, a 13th-century scholar much admired by Wahhabis, which sanctioned resistance by any means during the Mongol invasions.
+Internally, al-Qaeda considered the bombing a victory that frightened the Americans away, but in the US, the attack was barely noticed.
+No American soldiers were killed because no soldiers were staying in the hotel at the time it was bombed, however, an Australian tourist and a Yemeni hotel worker were killed in the bombing.
+Seven others, who were mostly Yemeni, were severely injured.
+Two fatwas are said to have been appointed by al-Qaeda's members, Mamdouh Mahmud Salim, to justify the killings according to Islamic law.
+Salim referred to a famous fatwa appointed by Ibn Taymiyyah, a 13th-century scholar admired by Wahhabis, which sanctioned resistance by any means during the Mongol invasions.

 Late 1990s

 In 1996, bin Laden personally engineered a plot to assassinate United States President Bill Clinton while the president was in Manila for the Asia-Pacific Economic Cooperation.
 However, intelligence agents intercepted a message before the motorcade was to leave, and alerted the US Secret Service.
 Agents later discovered a bomb planted under a bridge.

-On August 7, 1998, Al-Qaeda bombed the US embassies in East Africa, killing 224 people, including 12 Americans.
-In retaliation, a barrage of cruise missiles launched by the US military devastated an Al-Qaeda base in Khost, Afghanistan.
+On August 7, 1998, al-Qaeda bombed the US embassies in East Africa, killing 224 people, including 12 Americans.
+In retaliation, a barrage of cruise missiles launched by the US military devastated an al-Qaeda base in Khost, Afghanistan.
 The network's capacity was unharmed.
-In late 1999 and 2000, Al-Qaeda planned attacks to coincide with the millennium, masterminded by Abu Zubaydah and involving Abu Qatada, which would include the bombing of Christian holy sites in Jordan, the bombing of Los Angeles International Airport by Ahmed Ressam, and the bombing of the USS The Sullivans (DDG-68).
+In late 1999 and 2000, al-Qaeda planned attacks to coincide with the millennium, masterminded by Abu Zubaydah and involving Abu Qatada, which would include the bombing of Christian holy sites in Jordan, the bombing of Los Angeles International Airport by Ahmed Ressam, and the bombing of the USS The Sullivans (DDG-68).

-On October 12, 2000, Al-Qaeda militants in Yemen bombed the missile destroyer USS Cole in a suicide attack, killing 17 US servicemen and damaging the vessel while it lay offshore.
-Inspired by the success of such a brazen attack, Al-Qaeda's command core began to prepare for an attack on the US itself.
+On October 12, 2000, al-Qaeda militants in Yemen bombed the missile destroyer USS Cole in a suicide attack, killing 17 US servicemen and damaging the vessel while it lay offshore.
+Inspired by the success of such a brazen attack, al-Qaeda's command core began to prepare for an attack on the US itself.